‘Mr. President, I’m Sorry’: Hillary Clinton Apologized To Obama For Losing Election To Trump, New Book Claims

-Former Democratic presidential candidate Hillary Clinton apologized to former President Barack Obama for her election loss.
+Former Democratic presidential candidate Hillary Clinton reportedly apologized to former President Barack Obama for her election loss.
 She made the apology after election results from the key swing states showed that she had lost to the Republican candidate Donald Trump.
 According to a new book, titled Shattered: Inside Hillary Clinton’s Doomed Election Campaign, by journalists Amie Parnes and Jonathan Allen, Clinton told Obama on election night that she was sorry for letting him and the party down.

 The book, which seeks to give an insight into the Democratic presidential candidate’s failed campaign and to portray the chaos that took over at Clinton campaign’s Brooklyn headquarters on the night of November 8, was set for release on Tuesday.

-“Mr. President, I’m sorry,” Clinton reported said solemnly and sadly, when Obama called her moments after she called Trump to concede defeat.
+“Mr. President, I’m sorry,” Clinton reported said solemnly and sadly when Obama called her moments after she called Trump to concede defeat.

 According to a review of the book by the Washington Post, Clinton had called Trump to say congratulations before she apologized to Obama.

-“Congratulations Donald,” Clinton said, as she struggled to suppress her emotions, according to the book by The Hill’s Parnes and Sidewire’s Allen.
+“Congratulations Donald,” Clinton said, as she struggled to suppress her emotions, according to the book by the Hill’s Parnes and Sidewire’s Allen.

 She told Trump that she was committed to country’s success and “that means your success as president.”